- 1. Offer to help out in the kitchen

 - 2. It's not about how much you spend

-Some of us might be early bird’s and finish all of our Christmas shopping before we even open that first door on our advent calendars, however don’t worry if you’ve left it a bit late (i.e. Christmas Eve!) or you don’t have much money to spend on your gifts.
-At Christmas especially, for your family, it’ll be the thought that counts!
+Some of us might be early bird’s and finish all of our shopping before we even open that first door on our advent calendars, however, don’t worry if you’ve left it a bit late (i.e. 24th December) or you don’t have much money to spend on your gifts.
+During the festive season especially, for your family, it’ll be the thought that counts!
+You could be creative by getting crafty, baking or cooking some treats or planning a day out in the future with your loved ones.

 - 3. Perfect your "I love it" face